Ordisoftware/Hebrew-Calendar/README.md

 ## Download

-**What's new in the latest version 8.5**
+**What's new in the latest version 8.6**

-- Fix navigation window that open the wrong (next book) parashah for reading online.
+- Added option to show book name and verse reference in parashah labels.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)